Skip to content

 Everything You Need to Know

-- Licensed medical practitioner must complete medical certification section on Form REG 195.
+• A licensed medical practitioner must complete the medical certification section on Form REG 195.

-- Permanent placards are valid for 2 years and expire June 30 of odd-numbered years for permanent disabilities.
-Temporary placards are valid up to 180 days for temporary disabilities.
+• Permanent placards are valid for 2 years and expire June 30 of odd-numbered years.
+Temporary placards are valid up to 180 days.

-- Travel placards valid up to 90 days for nonresidents visiting California.
+• Travel placards are valid up to 90 days for nonresidents visiting California.

-- DP License Plates available for permanently disabled vehicle owners and must stay with specific vehicle.
+• DP License Plates are available for permanently disabled vehicle owners and must stay with the specific vehicle.

-- Maximum one permanent placard per person at any time with maximum four substitute permanent placards during 2-year renewal period.
+• Maximum one permanent placard per person at any time, with a maximum of four substitute permanent placards during the 2-year renewal period.

-- Permanent placards issued free of charge while temporary placards cost $6, though DMV may issue them free to permanent placard holders.
+• Permanent placards are issued free of charge while temporary placards cost $6.

-- Must remain in "reasonable proximity" to the disabled person when using their placard and cannot drop off the disabled person to park elsewhere.
+• You must remain in "reasonable proximity" to the disabled person when using their placard.

 To apply for a new disability parking permit in California:

-- Form REG 195 (Application for Disabled Person Placard or Plates), completed and signed by qualified medical professional
+• Form REG 195 (Application for Disabled Person Placard or Plates), completed and signed by a qualified medical professional

-- Copy of state-issued driver's license or identification card, or birth certificate
+• A copy of your state-issued driver's license or identification card, or birth certificate

-- Valid and unexpired U.S. passport or U.S. passport card also acceptable
+• A valid and unexpired U.S. passport or U.S. passport card is also acceptable

-- Medical provider must include medical license number and signature
+• The medical provider must include their medical license number and signature

 Exemptions from Medical Certification

-- Applicant has lost a lower extremity or both hands (must appear in-person at DMV office)
+• The applicant has lost a lower extremity or both hands (must appear in-person at a DMV office)

-- Applicant currently has permanent California DP Placard or DP/DV License Plates (enter plate number on application)
+• The applicant currently has a permanent California DP Placard or DP/DV License Plates (enter plate number on application)

 Online Doctor’s Certification